Print this topic

 Oral antibiotic tablets called tetracyclines can be prescribed to treat acne.
 The most common is doxycycline.

-The antibiotic erythromycin is used for children 12 years old and younger; pregnant women and other people who can't take or don't respond to tetracyclines.
+The antibiotic erythromycin is used for children 12 years old and younger.
+It is also for pregnant women and other people who cannot take or do not respond to tetracyclines.

 Combined oral contraceptive pill

-Combined contraceptives contain two hormones – estrogen and progesterone.
-All combined oral contraceptives are effective for acne but it may take up to six periods (menstrual cycles) for you to see an effect.
+Combined contraceptives contain both estrogen and progesterone.
+All combined oral contraceptives are effective for acne.
+But it may take up to 6 periods (menstrual cycles) for you to see an effect.

-Progesterone-only contraceptives ("mini-pills") such Noriday and Cerazette don't help with acne and may make it worse.
+Progesterone-only contraceptives (mini-pills) such Noriday and Cerazette do not help with acne.
+They may even make it worse.

 HealthInfo recommends the following pages